-At the end of 2009, the Water District had \$7.4 million in assets that were mostly comprised of long-lived assets such as Water Storage Structures, Distribution Mains Pumping Stations & Equipment and Land & Buildings.
-Considering those assets of a shorter lived nature (10 years or less), only five items to be acquired were valued at \$10,000 or more: three were vehicles and one was a generator.
+At the end of 2018, the Water District had \$8.5 million in assets that were mostly comprised of long-lived assets such as Water Storage Structures, Distribution, Mains, Pumping Stations & Equipment and Land & Buildings.
+Considering those assets of a shorter lived nature (10 years or less), only five items to be acquired were valued at \$15,000 or more: three were vehicles and one was a generator.
 The other item, a meter reader system, has been replaced.

-Because water projects typically involve substantial capital, the impact of which is reflected over many years of funding from tax revenues and through separate funding by citizens of the Town, last year's Capital Improvements Plan report included a section for Rye Water District project plans.
-It was reported that the Town wide water system was planning for a Water Treatment plant, the engineering for which was approved in the March 28, 2009 Rye Water District Annual Meeting.
-The Rye Water District did not submit a building survey but stated there are no expenses planned for the existing building over the next six years that would exceed the CIP threshold of \$15,000.00.
+Because water projects typically involve substantial capital, the impact of which is reflected over many years of funding from tax revenues and through separate funding by citizens of the Town, the annual Capital Improvements Program includes a section for Rye Water District project plans.
+It is reported in the current 2020-2025 CIP Plan that the Town-wide water District is planning for a Water Treatment Plant.
+The engineering for the Plant was approved in the March 28, 2009 Rye Water District Annual Meeting.
+The Rye Water District has a 1 s o submitted a project proposal for the refurbishment of the Garland Road Pump House and an investigation of new well locations.
+The Water District representatives are reviewing the need for a Water Treatment Plant for the town of Rye.